neobourbaki/Library/database/1GY90UBE/1GY90UBE_a.md

-Let $f: X \to Y$ be a map between metric spaces, and we say
+Let $f: X \to Y$ be a map of metric spaces, and we say

 $$
 \lim_{x\to x_0} f(x) = L